LJDJGC/Learning-log/README.md

 Now I can check class assignments in the developer tools

 Refine the design of the dynamically resizable grid generation for next time

+## 2025/09/29 Night
+Topic: JavaScript Grid Generation and Hover Event Verification
+1. Today's Lessons

+Creating a system that changes the color of grid cells when hovered using HTML/CSS/JS

+Displaying an initial 16x16 grid and allowing it to be resized with a reset button

+Creating a div within a for loop and attaching a mouseover event

+On reset, deleting existing cells and creating new ones with container.innerHTML = ""

+Analyzing the cause of hover issues

+Checking whether event listeners are attached correctly

+Div size issues when CSS aspect-ratio doesn't work

+Tips for isolating the problem:

+Check whether events are being fired with console.log

+Check the div size and class attachment in DevTools

+If aspect-ratio doesn't work, test with a fixed height

+2. Today's Lessons Learned and Awareness

+If hover isn't working, first check whether an event is attached and whether the div "Does the size of this exist?" is questionable.

+Operations on innerHTML must be performed outside the loop, or the grid will disappear.

+The initial grid and post-reset grid generation processes are easier to manage if they are created as functions.